Colossians 1:9-10 (NKJV)

 The Bible teaches us the fruit of the spirit is the root of true holiness.
 Paul told the Colossian church to cloth themselves in the fruit of the spirit.
 (Col 3:12) To the Roman church he explained that the fruit of the spirit is what leads to our holiness.
 (Romans 6:22) To the Ephesian church Paul said that the transition of our mind from the carnal to the godly will bring true holiness.
 (Ephesians 6:17-32, Romans 12:1-3)

-When the fruit of the spirit is growing in our life, our nature and character is growing increasingly Christ-like.
+When the fruit of the spirit is growing in our life, our nature and character will become increasingly Christ-like.
 Our hearts and minds develop love, peace, joy, humbleness, patience, self-control, gentleness, faithfulness, and kindness.
 When those things abound in our life, they can’t help but become outwardly noticeable through the life we live.
 It will lead us to a live a life of true holiness.
 When these things abound in our life, we are truly living to the glory of God.
-(John 15:8) The apostle Peter encourages us with an assurance of entrance into the everlasting kingdom when the fruit of the spirit is bountiful in our lives.
+(John 15:8) When the fruit of the spirit abounds in our lives, it serves as an important witness to us that we are assured an entrance to the Heavenly Kingdom.
 (2 Peter 5-11)